Apple's growth hinges on China, new devices

 Many deep-pocketed companies have attempted to crack the Chinese market, tempted by a large and growing middle class.
 But regulations that favor and protect local businesses, plus a lack of understanding of the market, have stumped many.

-Wal-Mart (WMT.N) has struggled against local rivals.
-But other companies -- such as carmaker General Motors (GM.N) and KFC parent Yum Brands -- have been more successful in penetrating the market.
-In Yum's (YUM.N) case, China accounts for more than 40 percent of the company's profit.
+Wal-Mart has struggled against local rivals.
+But other companies -- such as carmaker General Motors and KFC parent Yum Brands -- have been more successful in penetrating the market.
+In Yum's case, China accounts for more than 40 percent of the company's profit.

 MARGINS DELIGHT